KevinVan720/fluxon/README.md

 ## Overview

-Flux is a powerful service framework for Dart that enables seamless communication between services running in different isolates.
+Fluxon is a powerful service framework for Dart that enables seamless communication between services running in different isolates.
 It provides:

 - **🔄 Isolate Transparency**: Same API for local and remote services - no need to know where a service runs
 - **🚀 Zero Boilerplate**: Automatic code generation for service implementations and client proxies